joshuaalley/arms-elections/README.md

 # econ-bargain-all
-This working paper explores how security commitments shape economic relations between allies.
+This working paper explores how electoral considerations drive cycles in defense contracting, arms exports and trade between the United States and its allies.